Eyevinn/hls-pull-push/README.md

   }
 }
 ```
+## Prerequisites
+- nodejs >= 12.0.0
+- In case of using the `MediaPackageOutput` plugin, you need to have an aws mediapackage channel set up expecting HLS as input.
 ## Debugging
 The service uses the debugging utility `debug`.
 To see relavant logs from the service, run with env `DEBUG` set to `hls-*`.